 Congressman Ami Bera, M.D., represents California’s 7th Congressional District.
 Rep. Bera serves on the House Committee on Foreign Affairs, including as chair of the Subcommittee on Asia, the Pacific, Central Asia, and Nonproliferation, and is the vice chair of the House Committee on Science, Space, and Technology.
 Before being elected to Congress, Rep. Bera practiced medicine, served as Chief Medical Officer for Sacramento County, directed care management at a seven-hospital system, and taught medicine at the University of California, Davis.

 Congressman Tom Cole is the current representative from the 4th district of Oklahoma.
-Presently serving in his ninth term, Congressman Cole was elected to Congress in 2002.
-In Congress, he is recognized as an advocate for taxpayers and small business, a proponent for a strong national defense, and a leader in promoting biomedical research.
+Presently serving in his tenth term, Congressman Cole was elected to Congress in 2002.
+In Congress, he is recognized as an advocate for taxpayers and small business, a proponent for strong national defense, and a leader in promoting biomedical research.

 Ambassador Mark Dybul is the faculty director of the Center for Global Health Practice and Impact at the Georgetown University Medical Center, which seeks to work with international partners to respond to pressing global health challenges.
 A well-recognized global health expert and humanitarian, Dybul has served as head of both the Global Fund to Fight AIDS, Tuberculosis and Malaria and PEPFAR.

 Tom Frieden is President and Chief Executive Officer of Resolve to Save Lives, a $225 million, 5-year initiative housed at Vital Strategies, a non-profit global health organization working toward the vision that all people are protected by a strong public health system.
 Dr. Frieden was Director of the Centers for Disease Control and Prevention (CDC) from 2009 to 2017.